Northwest Parkway

-The Northwest Parkway was funded entirely with private money and charges a $4.10 toll.
+Northwest Parkway was funded entirely with private money and charges a $5.20 toll.
 Tolls may be paid using highway-speed electronic tolling.

 Route description

-The Northwest Parkway begins as a continuation of E-470 westward.
-Following a stack interchange with I-25, the parkway crosses Huron Street in suburban Broomfield, surrounded by fields.
+Northwest Parkway begins in Broomfield as a continuation of E-470 westward.
+Following a stack interchange with I-25, the parkway crosses Huron Street, surrounded by open fields.
 After intersecting Sheridan Parkway, the route passes a small pond, followed by an underpass with Lowell Boulevard.
 Near Dillon Road, the parkway interchanges with US 287 in Lafayette before reentering Broomfield near the end of the toll portion at 96th Street.
 The parkway continues untolled for 1 mi before terminating at an interchange with US 36.

 Tolls

-Tolls on the Northwest Parkway are charged based on a barrier toll system.
-It costs two-axle vehicles $4.10 for the barrier on the mainline plaza and $1.35 for the ramp gantries.
+Tolls on Northwest Parkway are charged based on a barrier toll system.
+It costs two-axle vehicles $5.20 for the barrier on the mainline gantry and $1.70 for the ramp gantries.
 ExpressToll and Go-Pass users do not pay processing fees, late fees, or any other fees in addition to the toll amount.

 History

-The Northwest Parkway opened to the public in November 2003.
+Northwest Parkway opened to the public in November 2003.
 In November 2005, a new intersection opened at Sheridan Boulevard in northern Broomfield.
-In August 2001, the cities of Westminster and Arvada put into motion the completion of an extension of the Northwest Parkway, sometimes termed W-470, to connect to SH 470, I-70, and US 6 in Golden.
-The city of Golden struck down the proposal, but, in a compromise with the Colorado Department of Transportation (CDOT), an environmental impact statement (EIS) was done.
+In August 2001, the cities of Westminster and Arvada put into motion the completion of an extension of Northwest Parkway, sometimes termed W-470, to connect to SH 470, I-70, and US 6 in Golden.
+The city of Golden struck down the proposal, but, in a compromise with the Colorado Department of Transportation (CDOT), an environmental impact statement (EIS) was completed.
 Most likely, Indiana Street and SH 93 would be used to complete the beltway.

 Lease to foreign consortium

-In 2007, the board of directors of the Northwest Parkway agreed to lease the operations of the highway to a consortium for 99 years.
+In 2007, the board of directors of Northwest Parkway agreed to lease the operations of the highway to a consortium for 99 years.
 The two companies of the consortium are Brisa – Auto-estradas de Portugal and CCR S.A.
 According to the Boulder Daily Camera, this was the fourth time in two years that operations of an existing toll road in the US had been turned over to a private company under a long-term lease.